smallercomics/jQuery-Comic-Tagger/README.txt

+A simple bookmarking script.

+The original ComicTagger was written by Ash Young, it lets a user bookmark their place in a website (primarily, but not always webcomics) by means of a local cookie, so that when they return to the site at a later date they can resume where they left off.
+This version does the same thing, and has been repackaged as a jquery plugin, and by default uses css styled text, rather than images.

 To use:
 * Include jquery and jquery-comictagger.js to your pages.
 * Add styles from jquery-comictagger.css, adapt as required.

-Initialise by adding something like the following jquery your your comic pages:
+* Initialise by adding something like the following to each page of your site where bookmarking is required:

 <script type="text/javascript">
   $(document).ready(function(){